EmiRoberti77/langgraph_ts_quick_start/src/llm_lang_graph_sample/doc.md

   // Generate a refined prompt with explicit instructions const refinedPrompt = `
-    Based on the following information, summarize only the deliverables related to Phase 2.
+    Based on the following information, summarize only the deliverables related to Phase 5.
-    Do not include details about Phase 3 or other unrelated content.
+    Do not include details about any other phases.
     ${lastToolMessage.content}
   `;
   const refinedMessage = new HumanMessage(refinedPrompt);